Fareusz/Fareusz/README.md

-- 👋 Hi, I’m @Fareusz
+- 👋 siema / hello
-- 👀 I’m interested in ...
+- 👀 young js programmer
-- 🌱 I’m currently learning ...
+- 🌱 discord.js is op
-- 💞️ I’m looking to collaborate on ...
+- 💞️ hearts
-- 📫 How to reach me ...
+- 📫 fareusz.ovh <- my website (plz visit)

+Something interesting there.

 <!---
 Fareusz/Fareusz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.